stnert/check_systemd/README.md

 optional arguments:
+  -h, --help            show this help message and exit -v, --verbose         Increase output verbosity (use up to 3 times).
+  -V, --version         show program's version number and exit

+Options relation to unit selection:
+  By default all systemd units are checked.
+Use the option '-e' to exclude units by a regular expression.
+Use the option '-u' to check only one unit.

-  -h, --help            show this help message and exit -u UNIT, --unit UNIT  Name of the systemd unit that is being tested.
+  -u UNIT, --unit UNIT  Name of the systemd unit that is being tested.
+  -i, --ignore-inactive-state
+                        Ignore an inactive state on a specific unit.
+Oneshot services for example are only active while running and not enabled.
+The rest of the time they are inactive.
+                        This option has only an affect if it is used with the option -u.
   -e UNIT, --exclude UNIT
                         Exclude a systemd unit from the checks.
 This option can be applied multiple times, for example: -e mnt-